Your Pet, Our Passion.

 14. Akita – 61-71cms, 34-50kg

 The Akita is a large dog that originates from Japan.
 Their energetic and strong bodies require lots of training and exercise – after all, they weigh a good 34-50kg and stand at 58-70cm (22-27 inches) tall.
-So, if you live in the countryside, an Akita may be a great dog for you.
+So, if you live in the countryside, an Akita may be a good dog for you.

 Their powerful bodies are covered in plush fur which requires regular grooming.
 Akita's enjoy active walks but don’t expect too much noise from them as they are pretty quiet.
 These powerful dogs need an experienced owner due to their natural suspicion of strangers which may need to be managed throughout their life and their early and ongoing socialisation needs.